fecidgames/fecidgames/README.md

 <b>Heya there, welcome!</b>
-- We are a small game development studio based in <i>San Francisco, USA</i>
+- We are a small game development studio based in <i>Rotterdam, NL</i>
 - We are currently working on our game: Wave!
 - Hopefully we will make other games soon, too!